loft-demos/vcluster-platform-demo-app-template/vcluster-platform-demo-generator.md

 In this mode, the main bootstrap sequence is:

 1. start `vind`
-   - example: `vcluster create vcp --driver docker --upgrade --values vind-demo-cluster/vcluster.yaml`
+   - example: `LICENSE_TOKEN="$TOKEN" bash vind-demo-cluster/install-vind.sh`
-2. install Argo CD and ESO from `vind-demo-cluster/vcluster.yaml`
+2. install Argo CD, ESO, and vCluster Platform from `vind-demo-cluster/vcluster.yaml`
-3. install vCluster Platform into the `vind` cluster
-4. bootstrap secrets with ESO
+3. bootstrap secrets with ESO
-5. bootstrap the repo into Forgejo and apply GitOps from this repo
+4. bootstrap the repo into Forgejo and apply GitOps from this repo

 What the `vind` path does not currently replace end to end: